Joplin mayor: Rally behind slain and wounded officers

 JOPLIN, Mo.
 (AP) — In the wake of shootings that left one police officer dead and two others badly wounded, the mayor of Joplin urged residents Wednesday to pull together, just as they did 11 years ago when a massive tornado devastated the southwestern Missouri city.

 The officer who was killed Tuesday was Cpl.
-Benjamin Cooper, a husband and father of two, Joplin Police Chief Sloan Rowland said at a news conference.
-He had been with the department since 2003.
+Benjamin Cooper, a husband and father of two daughters, Joplin Police Chief Sloan Rowland said at a news conference.
+He joined the department in 2003, left for a time to work with a sheriff’s department in Colorado, and returned to the Joplin department in 2013.
+He was promoted to corporal in 2016.

 Another officer was hospitalized in critical condition and a third was in serious condition.
 Their names have not been released.